creviceapp/creviceapp/readme.markdown

 #### Tooltip(string text, Point point)

-Show a tooltip message at the specified point.
+Show a tooltip message at the specified position.

 #### Tooltip(string text, Point point, int duration)

-Show a tooltip message at the specified point for a specified period.
+Show a tooltip message at the specified position for a specified period.

 #### Baloon(string text)